OpenLinkSoftware/Documentation/virtuoso-docs-md/fn_vacuum.md

 The vacuum operation may run out of disk space even if it makes net gains because the modified pages will not be final until the next checkpoint and the originals will not be free until this same checkpoint.
-Thus manually running a checkpoint after vacuum runs out of space will free the space and vacuum may be rerun.
+Manually running a checkpoint after vacuum runs out of space will free the space and vacuum may be rerun.

 </div>